jmunar/polarspath/README.md

 ## Roadmap

 - [ ] Full support of protobuf messages: `one_of`
-- [ ] Performance optimisation using multiple threads
 - [ ] JSONPath-like parser for Polars DataFrame
 - [ ] Convert JSON payloads to columnar format, with schema evolution